Wiki · Organization · Last reviewed June 23, 2026

 Mistral AI

 Mistral AI is a French artificial intelligence company founded in April 2023 by Arthur Mensch, Guillaume Lample, and Timothée Lacroix.
-It is known for efficient frontier models, open-weight releases, Le Chat, La Plateforme, and a public identity tied to European AI sovereignty.
+It is best read as a hybrid actor: a frontier model developer, an open-weight publisher for selected models, an enterprise AI platform vendor, and a symbol in European AI sovereignty debates.

 Snapshot